zieren/eltern-emailer/README.md

 Eltern-Emailer can receive emails from you and forward them to teachers via the web portal.
 This requires a dedicated email account accessible via IMAP (see [`imap`](#imap) above).
 The provider needs to support [subaddressing](https://en.wikipedia.org/wiki/Email_address#Subaddressing), i.e. `username+tag@example.com`.
 GMail is known to work.

+#### Protection Against Abuse

 There is no authentication of the email sender.
 A malicious actor could "inject" an email that the application then forwards to a teacher under your name.
 To make this unlikely, you should choose an email address that is hard to guess, e.g. `qmqztwrp3g2em78qatms@example.com`, and never publish it.
 In the config file, specify this address under `options.imapEmail`.
 Note that it will be included in the headers of emails sent to you from Eltern-Emailer, so forwarding such messages with headers would reveal it to the recipient.

+You may want to set up forwarding to this email address, e.g. for notification emails sent to the address you use with the Eltern-Portal (see [below](#reducing-latency)).
+This latter address may be easy to guess, e.g. `parents@example.com`.
+To still prevent the above abuse scenario, messages to Eltern-Emailer must be sent directly to the dedicated email address, e.g. `qmqztwrp3g2em78qatms@example.com`, not via forwarding from another address like `parents@example.com`.

+#### Replying to a Teacher

 When you receive an email for a thread in `Kommunikation Eltern/Fachlehrer` you can simply reply to it.
 Eltern-Emailer encodes the teacher and thread ID in the message ID and will extract them from the reply.

+#### Initial Email to a Teacher

 Sending an initial email to a teacher requires a per-teacher setup.
 Visit the teacher's contact link in the portal under `Kommunikation Eltern/Fachlehrer`, then copy the numerical teacher ID from the URL.
 E.g. for `https://*.eltern-portal.org/meldungen/kommunikation_fachlehrer/123/Doe_John` this would be 123.
 Create a contact in your email client with the name of the teacher and the above email address with the teacher ID as a tag, e.g. `qmqztwrp3g2em78qatms+123@example.com`.
 When you now type the teacher's name in your email client, it should autocomplete the email address including the tag.